 Well, that depends.
 Cleaning schedule factors include how often you use the fan, where it is in your house, and how generally dusty your house is.
 A ceiling fan in the living room may require less frequent cleaning than one in the kitchen, which not only picks up dust, but grease as well.
 A general rule of thumb, especially in the summer when you are using your fans more, is dusting once a week.
 You should also do a deep clean on your fans at least once a month or if your fan is especially caked with grime.
 I’ll go though that method at the end of this post.

-How to dust your ceiling fan
+3 ways to dust your ceiling fan

 There are actually quite a few ways to dust your fan.
 I’ll go through a few below from easiest to hardest level of difficulty.
 Depending on your agility and comfort level, you can choose the right one for you.
 Always be sure your fan is turned off before you begin.